ajeetgill/foam3/doc/guides/Testing.md

 Exclude tests cases by prefixing their `id` with a `-` (dash).
 - `./build.sh run-tests:-SecurityAuditTest,-CSSAuditTest`: Run all but the listed test cases.

+### Test Suite
+Tests can be grouped with the `testSuite` property.
+The `TestRunnerScript`, which is responsible for invoking the tests, will filter by `testSuite` identifiers.
+- `./build.sh run-tests test-suite:Authentication,Security`: run all tests where `testSuite` matches the listed identifiers.

 ### Test Output